frankieboxx/frankieboxx/README.md

 - GitHub Copilot (my coding first mate)
 - Google AI Studio (my compass in the sea of AI)
+- AWS (my real estate in the cloud)

 ## 🛥️ Hobbies